 Sounds appealing, right?
-No more setting the alarm for 6:00 am in the morning.
-No more sitting in your cube all day and getting a measly hour for lunch.
-Set your own hours and work when you feel like it.
-Time freedom is yours!
+No more setting the alarm for 6am.
+No more sitting in your cubicle all day, your only escape a measly hour for lunch.
+You can set your own hours and work when you feel like it.
+Freedom is yours!

 Except it doesn’t work that way.